PennyLaneAI/pennylane/doc/code/templates.rst

 quantum machine learning literature, such architectures are commonly known as an **ansatz**.

-PennyLane conceptually distinguishes two types of templates, layer architectures and input embeddings:
+PennyLane conceptually distinguishes two types of templates, **layer architectures** and **input embeddings**:

-* Layer architectures in :mod:`pennylane.templates.layers` define blocks of gates that are repeated like the layers in a neural network.
+* Layer architectures, found in :mod:`pennylane.templates.layers`, define blocks of gates that are repeated like the layers in a neural network.
 They usually contain only trainable parameters.

-* Embeddings in :mod:`pennylane.templates.embeddings` encode input features into the quantum state of the circuit.
-These embeddings can also be learnable, or depend on trainable parameters.
+* Embeddings, found in :mod:`pennylane.templates.embeddings`, encode input features into the quantum state of the circuit.
+These embeddings can also depend on trainable parameters, in which case the embedding is learnable.

-Each template has a utilities function in :mod:`pennylane.templates.parameters` which generates a randomly sampled array for the trainable parameters fed into the template.
+Each trainable template has a dedicated function in :mod:`pennylane.templates.parameters` which generates a list of **randomly initialized** arrays for the trainable **parameters**.
+The entries of the list contain valid positional arguments for the template to allow for the syntax ``MyTemplate(*par_list)``.

 .. note::

-    The templates below are constructed out of **structured combinations** of the :mod:`quantum operations <pennylane.ops>` provided by PennyLane.
+    Templates are constructed out of **structured combinations** of the :mod:`quantum operations <pennylane.ops>` provided by PennyLane.
     As a result, you should follow all the rules of quantum operations when you use templates.
 For example **template functions can only be